-This is one of those projects where a harebrained idea turned out to actually work.
+This is one of those projects where a hare-brained idea turned out to actually work.
 After comparing the pros and cons of several lumber rack ideas, I made a quick and EASY lumber rack in my garage from

 The gist of this option is to install lengths of conduit pipe into a piece of lumber and then mount along studs.

-Pros: this option looks pretty cool, super sturdy, and conduit pipe isn’t super expensive.
+Pros: this option looks pretty cool, super sturdy, keeps floor space clear, and conduit pipe isn’t super expensive.

 Cons: it seems like a little more work than I really want to do.

 The conduit has to fit snugly and I can imagine myself procrastinating on getting this implemented due to the number of steps needed, which means months and months of lumber still laying around until it’s finished.
-So that’s out.
+So that option’s out.
 Onto the next…

 Pros: cost effective, visually ok, probably easier to DIY than the pipe version

-Nothing really wrong with this project, but my lack of a table saw means that this may take too long, I’ll blow it off for several more months, and the lumber yet again continues to lay on my floor in the meantime.
+There’s nothing really wrong with this project, but my lack of a table saw means that this may take too long, I’ll blow it off for several more months, and the lumber yet again continues to lay in a pile on my floor in the meantime.
 I’ll earmark this for “maybe later”, but what about an install-and-go option?

-This pre-made version is less than $100, so if the goal is to just get it done and move onto the next project, it’s really not a bad choice.
+This pre-made metal storage rack is less than $100, so if the goal is to just get it done and move onto the next project, it’s really not a bad choice.
 But after looking at specs of the depth and weight limits of each level, I realized that there may even be a cheaper and easier option altogether.

 The storebought lumber rack has levels that each support 110 lbs and carry a depth of 12.25 inches.
 I figured that if I could find something similar in terms of steel shelf brackets, I may be able to make this project both cost effective and easy to install in less than an hour.
 So, I asked my dad to raid his garage, where he found six 12 x 14-inch shelf brackets.
 I brought a few outside for painting.

 To my surprise, these two levels held every piece of full-length lumber, conduit pipe, and molding I had (I carefully distributed the heavier 2x4s between the racks, so I didn’t feel like I came anywhere close to the weight limit).
-I still need to build a lumber cart for scraps, but this solution was perfect for getting some of the biggest culprits of my bruised legs out of the way for good!
+I still need to build a lumber cart for scraps and sheets of plywood, but this solution was perfect for getting some of the biggest culprits of my bruised legs out of the way for good!

-For the record, I’m not sure that this is really my long-term solution, so I’ll probably upgrade to the plywood version above (option #2) after I am no longer storing stuff along that wall for the upstairs bathroom.
+For the record, I’m not sure that this is really my long-term solution, so I’ll probably upgrade to the conduit version above (option #1) after I am no longer storing stuff along that wall for the upstairs bathroom.
 But for now, it suits my needs perfectly, and was both FREE and QUICK to install.
 I can even fit a workbench under this rack easily so I have a spot for my miter saw, too.
 No procrastinating, no DIY hiccups, no fuss.
 It also crosses part of the workshop makeover off of my project list!

 - pegboard organization wall